profile picture

 Bio

-I was born and raised in Kingston, Jamaica where I had very few opportunities for scientific research and exploration; so, for me being able to study at MIT, and now Princeton, is a dream come true.
-During my undergrad, I researched different applications of nanomaterials such as graphene and carbon nanotubes, which resulted in my co-authorship on 3 published articles.
-My PhD research has been more focused and is essentially a mix between material science and solution chemistry.
-I began by studying perovskite precursor solutions where the resulting films are used as active layers in solar cells, whilst I’m currently doing research on solution-processable solid electrolytes for use in solid-state batteries.
-Outside of academics, my top interests are sports and being active in general; I love going to the gym, hiking and playing sports like tennis, basketball and especially soccer!
-It sounds crazy but I wake up early almost every weekend to watch soccer games.
+I was born and raised in Kingston, Jamaica where I had very few opportunities for scientific research and exploration; so, for me being able to study at MIT, and Princeton, was a dream come true.
+During my undergrad, I researched different applications of nanomaterials such as graphene and carbon nanotubes and during my PhD, I studied solution chemistry in perovskite precursor solutions for solar cell applications, as well as solution and laser the processing of solid electrolytes for use in solid-state batteries.
+I have always been interested in learning new science and solving important problems, especially as it relates to energy and the environment.
+After having worked on projects related to energy during my studies, I have moved on to working on the environment - specifically direct air capture which is the process of removing carbon dioxide directly from the air in order to reduce and ultimately reverse global warming and climate change.
+Outside of work and academics, my top interests are sports and being active in general; I love going to the gym, hiking and playing sports like tennis, basketball and especially soccer!
+I wake up early almost every weekend to watch soccer games.
 Apart from this, I also like to read, practice Spanish and Mandarin, play video games and travel.
 I love visiting new countries, however, Jamaica will always be home for me, so feel free to ask me for travel tips!

 Project ideas